jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     TypeError: text() takes 0 positional arguments but 1 was given

-  I add a positional argument to the :ref:`function's'<functions>` signature
+  I add a positional argument to the :ref:`function's<functions>` signature

   .. code-block: python